OutSystems/UltimatePDF-ExternalLogic/README.md

 In the instructions bellow we will assume that the application that is generating the PDFs was created based on Template_UltimatePDF.
 This Template creates an application that contains:
 * REST API `pdf` - that implements an API to store the PDF on the application
-* Entity `GeneratePDF` - contains onformation for token authentication for the the pages
+* Entity `GeneratePDF` - contains information for the pdf and the token authentication for the the pages
 * Entity `GeneratedPDF_Files` - entity where the REST API saves the PDF files
 * Entity `GeneratedPDF_Logs` - entity where the REST API saves the Log files